All Episodes

 Is it a difference in life experience?

-You've you've never seen a colored water fountain.
+You've never seen a colored water fountain.

-Your entire life has been led in an America that generally has been learned taught how to get it.
+Your entire life has been led in an America that generally has been taught how to get it.

 But you know what?